SIWhang213/VBA-challenge/README.md

 ## This is Module 2 Challenge.

-#### Create a VBA script that loops through all the stocks for one year and outputs the following information:
+#### Goal: Create a VBA script that loops through all the stocks for one year and outputs the following information:

 *   The ticker symbol